aesthetic-suite/website/docs/design-tokens/web/css-in-js.md

 ---

 The following format is provided when compiling design tokens for CSS-in-JS solutions.
-It currently supports 3 different targets:
+It currently supports 2 different targets:

-- `web-ts` for TypeScript.
+- `web-css-in-ts` for TypeScript.
-- `web-js` for JavaScript using ECMA modules.
+- `web-css-in-js` for JavaScript (using ECMA modules).
-- `web-cjs` for JavaScript using CommonJS.

 This format is different from other CSS-like formats, as it _does not_ generate a standard list of variables (design tokens), but instead generates a design system and theme hierarchy composed of